- Online Services Pay Fines, Transcripts...

 The probate examiner reviews financial accountings and other documents filed in trusts and decedents’ estates, to ensure compliance with the Probate Code, state and local court rules and the policies of the Court.
 As a result of this review, the examiner may identify procedural deficiencies or other concerns that need to be further addressed before the judge can rule on the petition.
 The Court’s tentative rulings on calendared matters are posted on the court"s website, usually before noon on the day preceding the hearing.
 The Probate Tentative rulings can be accessed by clicking here.

-Hearings concerning trusts and decedents’ estates are generally held in Courtroom 18, located at 3055 Cleveland Avenue, Santa Rosa, CA 95403.
+Hearings concerning trusts and decedents’ estates are generally held in Courtroom 13, located at Hall of Justice, 600 Administration Drive, Santa Rosa CA 95403.
 Probate documents should be filed at the Probate Window in the Family Law Department, located across the hall from Courtroom 18.

 The probate examiner, clerks, and other court personnel are prohibited by law from giving legal advice.
 You should obtain counsel of your own choice to answer questions or assist with legal matters.
 The Court cannot recommend an attorney.
 You may call the Sonoma County Lawyer Referral Service at (707) 546-5297, or the Council on Aging Senior Legal Services at (707) 525-1146.